What to do if you missed the self-assessment tax return deadline

 HMRC is enforcing an initial penalty of £100 for people who didn't even register.
 This fine even applies if you don't actually have any additional tax to pay.

-This gives a total potential penalty of £1,600 – even for those who have no tax to pay but still submit late.
+This gives a total potential penalty of at least £1,600 – even for those who have no tax to pay but still submit late.
 Needless to say, if your tax return is still sitting on your to do pile, get it done now!

 HMRC now takes a tougher approach to the tax return process.
 So if you have not yet filed but need to and have no credible excuse, you’ll really just have to cough up.